Kang and Kodos: Role in The Simpsons

 Kang and Kodos are Rigellians from the planet Rigel VII.
 Their bodies resemble cephalopods, and they wear transparent breathing helmets.
 They are virtually identical in appearance, though Kang's voice is deeper.
 They speak "Rigellian", which is coincidentally exactly the same as English.
 In most appearances they are antagonistic towards humanity.
 One exception is their first appearance in "Treehouse of Horror" segment "Hungry are the Damned".
 In this segment they capture the Simpson family and feed them exquisite cuisine.
 Lisa becomes suspicious of their intentions and accuses Kang and Kodos of wanting to eat the Simpson family upon finding a cookbook she believes to be called How to Cook Humans.
 However, the book was actually called How to Cook for Forty Humans with part of the title obscured by space dust.
-Kang and Kodos deny the accusation of wanting to eat them, revealing that they abducted the Simpsons in order to offer them paradise on Rigel VII.
+Kang and Kodos deny the accusation of wanting to eat them, revealing that they abducted the Simpsons in order to offer them paradise on Rigel IV.
 However, thanks to Lisa's accusation, they are offended and hurt and so send the Simpsons back home.

 Kang and Kodos have invaded the Earth on several occasions, with varying results.
-It is notable that they are unaware of Earth's politics and culture, for example, in the 1995 episode "Treehouse of Horror VI" they are hitchhiking in the Nevada desert and are holding up a sign that says "Earth Capital", implying that they are guilty of Critical Research Failure.
-In the 1996 episode "Treehouse of Horror VII", Kang and Kodos impersonated Bill Clinton and Bob Dole and ran against each other in the 1996 election, where the alien duo is once again unaware that the United States is only a small part of the Earth.
+It is notable that they are unaware of Earth's politics and culture, for example, in the 1995 episode "Treehouse of Horror VI" they are hitchhiking in the Nevada desert and are holding up a sign that says "Earth Capital"; in the 1996 episode "Treehouse of Horror VII", Kang and Kodos impersonated Bill Clinton and Bob Dole and ran against each other in the 1996 election, where the alien duo is once again unaware that the United States is only a small part of the Earth.
 After convincing Americans that voting for a third-party candidate would be a waste of a vote, Kang was elected president.
 In their second appearance, they decided to take over the Earth after citizens had declared world peace but it ultimately failed.
-This was because Moe and only Moe, chased them away with a "board with a nail in it", despite their species' superior technology.
+This was because Moe Szyslak chased them away with a "board with a nail in it", despite their species' superior technology.
 Kang and Kodos's religion is "Quantum Presbyterianism", although Kodos later claims to be Jewish.
 Other Rigellians that have appeared include Serak the Preparer, who was voiced by James Earl Jones and only appeared in the original "Treehouse of Horror" episode.